may0324/DeepCompression-caffe/README.md

 * class_num: the numbers of k-means for weight quantization<br>
 * quantization_term: whether to set quantization on <br>

-For a better understanding, please see the examples/mnist and run the demo script, which we automatically compress a pretrained MNIST　LeNet caffemodel.
+For a better understanding, please see the examples/mnist and run the demo script, which automatically compresses a pretrained MNIST LeNet caffemodel.

 # Run LeNet Compressing Demo